National Planning Achievement Awards 2016

 Libreville, Gabon, Africa

 President Ali Bongo Ondimba's commissioned the Akanda Masterplan and SmartCode to protect the local environment while thoughtfully accommodating growth.
-The Masterplan establishes a new set of green, walkable communities of varying scales that also showcase the Gabonese nature, culture and commerce.
+The Masterplan establishes a new set of green, walkable communities of varying scales that also showcase the Gabonese nature, culture, and commerce.
 The SmartCode is the first of its kind for Gabon.
 The Sustainability Guide and Tropical Building Design Guidelines address topics such as building and block energy design, as well as ensuring buildings are responsive to local climate.
-The vision for the Masterplan was developed through an Enquiry By Design process that brought together an international team, the expertise of the L'Agence Nationale des Grands Travaux (ANGT), and diverse array of local stakeholders including chiefs of local tribes, community members, and government officials.
+The vision for the Masterplan was developed through an Enquiry By Design process that brought together an international team, the expertise of the L'Agence Nationale des Grands Travaux (ANGT), and a diverse array of local stakeholders including chiefs of local tribes, community members, and government officials.

 The Masterplan and SmartCode emphasize pedestrian-friendly streetscapes with plenty of shade from trees and overhands, which keep buildings cool, reducing the need for air conditioning.